MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-sources-to-dw.md

 You can use the following procedure to manage data warehouse data import jobs in Service Manager.
 Data import jobs are like other data warehouse jobs, and you can manage them with the Service Manager console and also with Windows PowerShell cmdlets.
 Methods of management include:

-- Revising the processing schedule to hourly, daily, or weekly.
+- Revising the processing schedule to hourly, daily, or weekly

-- Suspending a job.
+- Suspending a job

-- Resuming a suspended, or Not Started job.
+- Resuming a suspended, or Not Started, job

 ### Manage data import jobs and change a job schedule